OSGeo/gdal/doc/source/development/rfc/rfc100_float16_support.rst

 -------

 A new type ``GFloat16`` will be defined in C++ in :file:`cpl_float.h` which will be an exported header of GDAL.
-This type will be a thin wrapper around a native float16 type if one is available, such as e.g.
+This type will work in one of these ways:

+- if the standard C++ type ``std::float16_t`` is available, ``GFloat16`` will be an alias to this type.

+- otherwise, if a fully-functional non-standard type is available, ``GFloat16`` will be an alias to that type.

+- otherwise, if a float16-type is available that is not supported by the standard C++ library (such as ``_Float16`` for which e.g.
+  ``std::isnan`` or ``std::numeric_limits`` may not be defined), then ``GFloat16`` will be a thin wrapper around that type, adding support for C++ library functions.

-``_Float16`` in modern versions of GCC.
-Otherwise, a this type will be emulated (transparently to the user), and operations will be performed as ``float``.
+- otherwise, ``GFloat16`` will be a new type that emulates float16 behaviour (transparently to the user), and operations will be performed as ``float``.

+Experimentation has shown that this is the most convenient way to handle lack of support or partial support for a float16 type, both in terms of implementation within GDAL and in terms of using GDAL as a C++ library.

 The following pixel data types are added:
 - ``GDT_Float16``  --> ``GFloat16``